 …and also, other less well-known allowances such as:

 Please have a read of the article covering tax tips for contractors.
 This contains some good advice that you should be aware of, when you have your own business.
 This includes the latest advice for best tax planning ideas.

 For the ease of reference, please also take a look at limited company taxes.
 Another important read for a UK business owner is the filing dates for official documents and tax payments.

 How to change accountant -the process

-Decide to change your accountant
+Deciding to change your business accountant

 If you do decide you would like to change, you should first check your Terms and Conditions (T&Cs) with your present accountant.
 When you choose a contractor accountant for the first time, they should be clear with you from the outset.
 In addition, they should also explain what your responsibilities are and what fees they will charge.